Juliana Harkavy: Career

 Harkavy is the star in the short film The Lost Doll directed by James Walhberg.

 Harkavy plays Alisha, a survivor involved with the Governor on The Walking Dead.
 She appeared in two episodes: "Dead Weight" and "Too Far Gone".

 In 2016 she was cast in the fifth season of the CW show Arrow, in the recurring role of Detective Tina Boland, whose true name is revealed to be Dinah Drake, acting as the new Black Canary.
 She was promoted to series regular for the show's sixth season, which began airing in the fall of 2017.

 Personal life

 She has lived in New York, New Mexico, New Jersey, California, Florida, and France.
 On June 13, 2020, Harkavy announced that she was engaged to professional Setar player Alexander Meimand.
 They married on October 10, 2021.
+She gave birth to their son, Cyrus Akiva Meimand, in April 2026.